-Whether you decide to spend your time exploring nature or the waterfront, Sault Ste.
+Whether you decide to spend your time exploring the waterfront or nature, Sault Ste.
 Marie has lots of things to do.
-Here’s all you need to know for a fantastic visit.

 - Explore the Sault Ste.
-Marie Canal National Historic Site
+Marie Canal National Historic Site.
+Hike the trails on South St. Marys and Whitefish Islands.

 The St. Marys River flows over a series of cascades and rapids dropping seven metres from Lake Superior into Lake Huron.
 For hundreds of years, Indigenous people and early European colonists carried their boats and cargo around the rapids.
 A community developed at this natural gathering spot called Les Saults de Ste.
 Marie, French for St. Marys Rapids.